 ITYP - Issue Type.
 Use to indicate a Syndicate Takedown (ITYPSY) or Target Syndicate (ITYPTS) trade.
 A Target Syndicate message allows a syndicate member to correct regulatory data in a trade reported by the syndicate manager, or to cause the syndicate trade to match before the end of day of submission.
 Do not use this field to indicate whether a trade is New Issue or Regular Way.
+Do not use this field to indicate that a trade is a "List Offering Price/ Takedown Transaction."

 SPXR - Special Condition Indicator.
-This is a dual purpose code that is used to indicate: (a) that a trade is eligible for an extended report time (i.e., a reporting deadline other than the 15-minute requirement), and/or (b) that a trade was done at a price away from the market or that a bond was traded flat.
+This is a dual purpose code that is used to indicate: (a) that the trade is eligible for an extended reporting deadline (i.e., a reporting deadline other than the 15-minute requirement), (b) that a trade is subject to a special condition, as described below and/or (c) that a customer trade did not include a mark-up, mark-down or commission (non-transaction-based compensation arrangements or NTBC) or an inter-dealer transaction executed with or using the services of an alternative trading system (ATS) with Form ATS on file with the SEC.
+A list of ATSs with Form ATS on file with the SEC is available on the SEC's website at www.sec.gov/foia/docs/atslist.htm.
 Since these conditions may apply independently of one another, a different position within the four-character code is used to indicate each condition.